antarctica/pymetdecoder/README.md

 # Returns AAXX 01004 88889 12782 61506 10094 20047 30111 40197 53007 60001 81541 333 81656 86070
 ```

-### Malformed reports

-The module will try to decode as much of a report as it can.
-Non-fatal problems (e.g. invalid codes) will emit a warning message and continue.
-Fatal problems will emit a `DecodeError` exception, which can be caught in a `try...except` block.

 Commonly seen attributes in the output dict are as follows:

 * `value` - The absolute value of the attribute